common-fate/docs-archive/docs/approvals/sso/google.md

 Click **Finish** to create the application.

-We will need to make sure that the Google workspace users can access the App.
+### Assign the SAML App to All Users

+Before users can sign in using Google, they need to have access to the SAML app.

 From the `Web and mobile apps` page, click on the app we just created.